 Environmental Health and Safety has developed container management guidelines for the University community.
-The reason for the adoption of these guidelines is to take a pro-active approach to ensure containers are properly labeled, stored, and discarded.
-The goal is to eliminate the presence of unmarked and unclaimed containers on University-owned property.
+The reason for the adoption of these guidelines is to take a pro-active and comprehensive approach to ensure containers are properly labeled, stored, and discarded.
+The goal is to eliminate the presence of unmarked and unclaimed containers on Universityowned property.

-For these guidelines, a container is defined as a drum able to hold five (5) gallons or greater.
+For the purpose of these guidelines, a container is defined as a drum able to hold five (5) gallons or greater.
 Performance criterion for effective guidelines include the proper storing and labeling of unused products, rinsing of empty containers, and the storing of empty containers.